akingdom/akingdom.github.io/articles/change_imperitive.md

 Not because the solution is wrong.
 Because we treat people like software updates.

-Push the code.
+*'Push the code.
 Reboot.
-Expect improvement.
+Expect improvement.'*

-People don't work that way.
+Except people don't work that way.

 The failure rate is consistent across industries and geographies.
 McKinsey puts it at roughly 70%.
 Harvard Business Review says 70-95%.
 Kearney's 2025 study found 83% miss targets.
 BCG's global research shows only 26% of transformations create lasting value.
 The numbers vary by methodology, but the direction is clear: most change efforts do not achieve what they set out to achieve.